Skip to content

 ...

-Transport errors specifically
+Transport errors and network troubleshooting

 The transport retries these automatically within RetryPolicy.max_attempts for transport errors and for HTTP 429 / 502 / 503 / 504.
 So a KneoNetworkError reaching your code means all retries exhausted:

-from kneo_client.core.errors import KneoNetworkError
+from kneo_client.core import KneoNetworkError

 try: